 Each student is required to take an oral defense of the completed dissertation.
-The examination is administered by the Dissertation Committee led by the student's dissertation advisor.
+The Dissertation Committee, led by the student's dissertation advisor, administers the examination.
 The dissertation defense must be held by the first Monday in March for prospective May graduates and by the first Monday in June for prospective summer graduates.
 The examination will be graded using the pass-fail method.